-Rebecca Landsberry graduated with a degree in Public Relations with a minor in Native American Studies from the Gaylord College of Journalism and Mass Communication at the University of Oklahoma in Norman.
+Rebecca Landsberry graduated with a degree in Public Relations and a minor in Native American Studies from the Gaylord College of Journalism and Mass Communication at the University of Oklahoma.

 After working as an intern with the Muscogee (Creek) Nation Judicial Branch for three summers, she was hired as senior writer for the Muscogee (Creek) Nation Communications Department in 2008.
 Landsberry was later promoted as the youngest editor in Muscogee Nation News history at 23 where she served for five more years in tribal media.
 In addition to her duties as editor, she co-hosted the tribe’s weekly 30-minute talk radio program, Mvskoke Radio.